 - 680 g white sugar 3 ⅓ cups

 - 2 tsp vanilla extract

-- 5.3 oz black cocoa if you use dutch cocoa, add some black coloring to darken the color
+- 150 g black cocoa (or dutch cocoa) 1 ⅛ cup (spoon and leveled.
+If you use dutch cocoa, add some black coloring to darken the color)

 - 4 tsp baking powder